thm-projects/arsnova-flashcards/README.md

 1. Restore your backup `mongorestore --drop -h "localhost" --port "3001" -d "meteor" ~/cardsBackup/meteor`

 ## Starting the app
-Use one of the following commands inside the repository (cards folder), to start arsnova🍅cards on localhost:
+Use one of the following commands inside the repository (cards folder), to start arsnova🍅cards:

 - For development (Use this if you run a local installation):
   - `meteor --settings settings_debug.json`